Patek Philippe HQ

-In June 2020 amidst all the craziness of a global pandemic, Patek Philippe somewhat silently completed construction of their brand new Headquarters.
+In June 2020 amidst all the craziness of a global pandemic, Patek Philippe somewhat silently completed the construction of their brand new Headquarters.

 Situated on the outskirts of Geneva it took them just under five years of building time since the day the ground was broken.
-Beyond just being an awesome building to look at, it also gives us an insight into how the legendary brand sees themselves functioning in the same way a profile picture does.
+Beyond just being an awesome building to look at, it also gives us an insight into how the legendary brand sees itself functioning in the same way a profile picture does.

 Today we will take a look at the building which hopefully will help us understand the path Patek intends to take in the coming decades, as well as check out the accompanying limited edition Calatrava release and why that watch does such a fantastic job in not stealing the show.

 With an eye-watering budget of 600 million Swiss francs, Patek cut no corners in materialising their dream building and really went all out.
 The way they describe this concept building was of that of a huge ocean liner.

 Having had the pleasure of spending a few vacations on some of these massive ships, I find that they were successful in their design.
 The white concrete passageways along the facade remind me of the different decks found on large cruise ships, granting an imposing presence that behooves the brand.

 The building has a total of ten floors, four of which are underground, that in all together cover 133,000 square meters of unfiltered horological real estate.
 Just to add some perspective to help truly understand the scale of this building: the costs required for the building are the equivalent of buying a standard Nautilus at retail every single day, for the next 58 years.
 And all the steel used in the building would be enough to make two Eiffel Towers!